ramirez368/minimal/index.md

 [More About Lamp-Stack Monitor](https://learn.netdata.cloud/guides/monitor/lamp-stack).

-There should be whitespace between paragraphs.
+<!There should be whitespace between paragraphs>

 There should be whitespace between paragraphs.
 We recommend including a README, or a file with information about your project.